SamanthaBooth81/clay_and_fire/README.md

 # Bugs Found

 I encountered the following issues whilst building this project:
+- The Footer wasn't sticking to bottom on some of the pages.
+To fix this I added a 'h-100' Bootstrap class to the container divs.

+- The Success Message wasn't working when removing items from cart.
+To fix this I needed to get the product ID to identify which Item was being deleted in the message

+- The Shopping bag was repeating 'Continue Shopping' and 'Add to Bag' buttons after every item in the bag.
+To fix this I moved the {% endfor %} for the {% if bag_items %} to be before the buttons.

+- Incorrect Stripe public key in checkout view.
+I accidentally wrote the public key in the context in capitals.

+- I was able to add products to categories not on dropdown list.
+To fix this I had to remove the non-existing categories in the admin panel and remove/change to category of the products added to these categories.

+- Deploy not completing - message received: ERROR: Could not find a version that satisfies the requirement python-apt==2.0.0+ubuntu0.20.4.7 (from versions: 0.0.0, 0.7.8).
+To fix this I removed the un-required installs from requirements.txt file.

+- The Webhook for the live site was generating a 301 error.
+To fix this I had to add a / at the end of the url the webhook was set up to.

 # Search Engine Optimisation (SEO)
 In order to find the relevant keywords for my project I made the following searches on [Google](www.google.co.uk) and [Word Tracker](www.wordtracker.com)  along with a few combinations: